IdeaCardsNFT/ideacardsnft.github.io/index.md

           ## The impact of NFT on creativity

-          New technologies such as crowdsourcing and 3D printing have changed design practice profoundly.
+          New technologies such as 3D printing and A.I. are changing design practice profoundly.
 Will NFT do the same?

-          In a setup where the creator can timestamp, communicate and exploit their ideas directly, without other stakeholders, how will their role change in the production of value?
+          In a setup where the creator can timestamp, communicate and exploit their ideas directly, without middle person or other stakeholders, how will their role change in the production of value?

           Will their creativity be impacted by the need to produce ideas that